yossefEl/big_task/README.md

 - Check if you logged in correctly.
 - Logout
 - Try wrong credentials to login and check the login fail.
+- As usual: create a branch, upload it, create a mergre request and assign it to me.